The Talbot Islands are on the unsullied, windswept edge of Jacksonville.

 Amelia Island State Park

-Visitors may also enjoy Amelia Island on their own horse.
-The park’s capacity is 15 privately owned horses at one time, so riders must first check in with the Little Talbot Island ranger station at (904) 251-2320 prior for availability.
+Visitors may also enjoy Amelia Island on horseback, although horseback tours are no longer offered by Kelly Seahorse Ranch.
+The park’s capacity is 15 privately owned horses, so riders must first check in with the Little Talbot Island ranger station for availability.
+Horses must be equipped with a manure catch bag.

 Fort George Island State Park